 This law is still on the books and remains an effective tool in protecting students who must cross the roadway.
 California has not suffered a student fatality when utilizing this procedure.

 Today, there are approximately 480,000 school buses on the roads transporting 25 million students, more than half of America’s schoolchildren.
 In 2016, there were 268.8 million vehicles registered, sharing the road with school buses.
-An estimated 15 million red light violations of school bus stop are expected to take place this year according to the National Association of State Directors of Pupil Transportation Services.
+An estimated 15 million red-light violations of school bus stops are expected to take place this year according to the National Association of State Directors of Pupil Transportation Services.

 During the last 47 years, 1,238 students were killed outside the school bus.
 73.2 percent or 906 fatalities occurred to students who were 9 years old and under.

 October 29, 2018, was the saddest week of my 64 years in pupil transportation.